Dolphin and Seal Eco Adventure Cruise

-Home > Scenic Cruises > Wildlife Sightseeing Boat Tour
+Home > Scenic Cruises > Dolphin and Seal Eco Adventure Cruise

-See entertaining unique local wildlife on our boutique 1-hour sightseeing cruise for just six guests.
+See entertaining unique local wildlife on our boutique 1.5-hour sightseeing cruise for up to 12 guests.

 The cruise travels by the glorious coast of the Mornington Peninsula.
 Guests explore sandy cliffs, immaculate holiday homes and pristine beaches.
 The coastline is part of the Point Nepean National Park and Port Phillip Bay.
 It is home to a variety of wildlife including seals, dolphins, occasional migrating whales and abundant seabirds well known to exceed 70 different species.